Compiler-CampusMinden/Mini-Python-Builder-2/README.md

 2.  a **Java-based [builder]**, and
 3.  a compatible **[C runtime environment]**.

-The builder emits C code via API calls (analogous to [LLVM](https://llvm.org/)): To generate C code for a Mini Python program, you call the builder functions while traversing the AST.
-This generated code can be compiled into an executable application using a standard C compiler and the C runtime environment provided here.
+The builder emits code via API calls (analogous to [LLVM](https://llvm.org/)): To generate code for a Mini Python program, you call the builder functions while traversing the AST.
+Based on that,
+the generation of, e.g. C code, takes place;
+this code can be compiled into an executable application using a standard C compiler and the C runtime environment provided here.

 For details please refer to the [documentation].

 [Mini Python]: docs/syntax_definition.md
-[builder]: src/main/java/CBuilder/
+[builder]: builder/src/main/java/minipython/builder
 [C runtime environment]: c-runtime/
 [documentation]: docs/readme.md